-Balance at Beginning of Year Charg lditions ged to Costs Expenses Deductions Other ice at End f Year December 31, 2003 \$ 3,649 \$ 1,591 \$ (1,970) \$1,745 \$ 5,014
+Balance at Beginning of Year Additions Charged to Costs and Expenses Charged to Costs nce at End f Year December 31, 2003 \$ 3,649 \$ 1,591 \$ (1,970) \$1,745 \$ 5,014

 14. Segment and Geographic Area Information

 During the quarter ended January 31, 2003, Roper realigned its operations into four market-focused segments to capture value-creating opportunities around common customers, market orientation, sales channels and common cost opportunities.
 The four new segments are: Instrumentation; Industrial Technology; Energy Systems and Controls; and Scientific and Industrial Imaging.
 Our Instrumentation segment offers equipment and consumables for materials analysis, fluid properties testing and industrial leak testing.
 Products included within the Industrial Technology segment are industrial pumps, flow measurement and metering equipment, and industrial valves and controls.
 The Energy Systems and Controls segment's products include control systems, machinery vibration and other non-destructive inspection and measurement products and services.
 Our Scientific and Industrial Imaging segment offers high performance digital imaging products and software, and following the NTGH acquisition, handheld computers and software.
 Roper's management structure and internal reporting are also aligned consistent with these four segments.